ETJeanMachine/tetroxide/docs/Final.md

     );
 ```

 The above code snippet takes advantage of several Rust features to achieve maximum brevity (previous iterations of this function following more standard design patterns were quite a bit longer).
 It obviously makes heavy use of enums and pattern matching; with the enums allowing us to very easily describe and match rotations without having to directly play with coordinates, while stacked pattern matching allows us to cover the vast multitude of possible rotation cases in far fewer statements than you could with `if` checks.
-Working in unison, it also makes use of Rust's ability to stick code blocks anywhere by returning them from the matches, and having them evaluate to Rust's funcional style iterator mapping to breifly compute coordinate permutations.
+Working in unison, it also makes use of Rust's ability to stick code blocks anywhere by returning them from the matches, and having them evaluate to Rust's functional style iterator mapping to briefly compute coordinate permutations.
+We also demonstrate some of Rust's secondary strengths in the use of small closures and functional programming with the `into_iter` and `map` calls to replace what would otherwise be verbose manually loop rolling.

 ### Dependencies